 Increase Your Market Share

-Grow your business in 2020 by going after a large share of the market.
+Grow your business in the new year by going after a large share of the market.
 The first step is to retain your current set of customers.
 Implement customer loyalty strategies, such as providing special offers for repeat sales.
-A landscaping company could offer 2019 rates to customers that sign up in January for summer services.
+A landscaping company could offer current year rates to customers that sign up in January for summer services.
 Or a restaurant can roll out a loyalty program that offers rewards after a certain amount spent.

 If you have to turn away customers because you don’t have space or time to take them, that could be a sign that it’s time to open a second location.
 Not only can this help grow your client base, it can also increase your market share by exposing your business to new customers.
 With a new location, you’ll also be able to better serve your existing customers.
 Perhaps the new spot will be more convenient to them; a second location will likely shift some of the traffic away, freeing up tables or reservations at your original place of business.
 Your original customers may also become more loyal and have a sense of pride, feeling as though they were a part of your success.